SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Distribution Change Atomicity Proof

-Combining the above two facts implies that all requests issued by \liii servers after $t^*$ are those processed according to $\newestdist$, while all requests before $t^*$ are those processed according to $\estdist$, hence proving the invariant. \end{proof} \else {
+Combining the above two facts implies that all queries issued by \liii servers after $t^*$ are those processed according to $\newestdist$, while all queries before $t^*$ are those processed according to $\estdist$, hence proving the invariant. \end{proof} \else {

 } \fi \end{sloppypar}